 Depending on the type of vitiligo you have, it may affect:

 - Nearly all skin surfaces.
 With this type, called universal vitiligo, the discoloration affects nearly all skin surfaces.

 - Many parts of your body.
 With this most common type, called generalized vitiligo, the discolored patches often progress similarly on corresponding body parts (symmetrically).

 - Only one side or part of your body.
 This type, called segmental vitiligo, tends to occur at a younger age, progress for a year or two, then stop.

 - One or only a few areas of your body.
 This type is called localized (focal) vitiligo.

 - The face and hands.
 With this type, called acrofacial vitiligo, the affected skin is on the face and hands, and around body openings, such as the eyes, nose and ears.

 It's difficult to predict how your disease will progress.
 Sometimes the patches stop forming without treatment.
 In most cases, pigment loss spreads and eventually involves most of your skin.
 Occasionally, the skin gets its color back.

 When to see a doctor

 Vitiligo occurs when pigment-producing cells (melanocytes) die or stop producing melanin — the pigment that gives your skin, hair and eyes color.
 The involved patches of skin become lighter or white.
-Doctors don't know why the cells fail or die.
+It's unclear exactly what causes these pigment cells to fail or die.
 It may be related to: